preshtildeath/fullart-modular-template/README.md

 <br><br>
 Side pinlines are my preference, but I added the option to remove those in the config file.
 # Install instructions
-Drag into the /proxyshop/plugins/ folder, then grab the <a href="https://drive.google.com/file/d/1cRMMbDceltGb8g2oMiJJ-TIQoIh5csow/view">.PSD template from my drive</a>.
+Drag into the /proxyshop/plugins/ folder, then grab the <a href="https://drive.google.com/file/d/1cRMMbDceltGb8g2oMiJJ-TIQoIh5csow/view">.PSD template from my drive</a> and plop it in the /templates/ folder.
 # Examples:
 ![Bident of Thassa (Full Mod)](https://user-images.githubusercontent.com/103437609/166972606-26a5f220-c869-4b14-a61b-506156a6889b.png)
 ![Clifftop Retreat (Full Mod)](https://user-images.githubusercontent.com/103437609/166972653-c57b2188-9eaa-4180-b62e-94a3f4801afd.png)